-The Humphrey visual field (HVF) test utilizes a machine (computer) to assess visual field and has become more common in clinical practice than Goldmann perimetry.
-In a Humphrey examination, the participant hits a button when a light is seen in the periphery while eyes are focused centrally.
 In Study 301, the Humphrey analyzer focused on the central areas of the retina, namely the macula and fovea.
 Humphrey visual field data are reported in decibels (dB).
-For Humphrey macular VF, a Fastpac strategy with size V test stimulus was used.31
+For Humphrey macular VF, a Fastpac strategy with size V test stimulus was used.21

-Goldmann visual field measurement showed a statistically significant difference in total sum degrees in the intervention group compared with the control group following treatment with VN (Table 4.5).31 However, differences in the median and mean baseline Goldmann visual field (sum total degrees) between the intervention and control arms were identified (median intervention = 153; median control = 372).31 It is unclear how these differences may have influenced the statistically significant finding in this secondary endpoint.
+Goldmann visual field measurement showed a statistically significant difference in total sum degrees in the intervention group compared with the control group following treatment with VN (Table 3.5).21 However, differences in the median and mean baseline Goldmann visual field (sum total degrees) between the intervention and control arms were identified (median intervention = 153; median control = 372).21 It is unclear how these differences may have influenced the statistically significant finding in this secondary endpoint.

-A statistically significant difference in macular threshold visual field was also reported; however, foveal sensitivity showed no differences between the arms (Table 4.5).31 Authors of the phase III study indicated that participants in the intervention group had foveal sensitivities closer to normal levels at baseline compared with those in the control group and therefore hypothesize that lack of significant findings may be due to the limited potential for improvement.31
+A statistically significant difference in macular threshold visual field was also reported; however, foveal sensitivity showed no differences between the arms (Table 3.5).21 Authors of the phase III study indicated that participants in the intervention group had foveal sensitivities closer to normal levels at baseline compared with those in the control group and therefore hypothesize that lack of significant findings may be due to the limited potential for improvement.21